kencx/source/content/_index.md

 ### keyb

 A simple [TUI](https://github.com/kencx/keyb) for creating and viewing custom hotkeys cheatsheets on the terminal.
-Built with Go, supports fuzzy filtering and fully customizable.
+Built with Go, supports fuzzy filtering and is fully customizable.

 ### dotfiles